Next course: NEW DATES TO BE CONFIRMED Seven 90-minute sessions, Wednesdays 8.00pm-9.30pm

-Shooting for Social media – online course is a ten-week interactive beginners’ course for people who want to start learning and developing skills shooting video for social media.
-Runs one hour per week over 10 weeks.
+Shooting for Social media – online course is a seven-week interactive beginners’ course for people who want to start learning and developing skills shooting video for social media.
+Runs 90 minutes per week over 7 weeks.

-This online course shows you how to make great content to use on social media such as YouTube, Facebook, Linkedin and Instagram.
+This online course shows you how to make great video content to use on social media such as YouTube, Facebook, Linkedin and Instagram.
 Whether you are just starting out or have some knowledge already this course will give you a complete overview on what content works, how the big YouTubers are using video to build audiences, and how you can get going and develop your skills with your own social media content.
-The course covers how to use existing tech, such as your iPhone, action cam features and overview – and, if you are thinking of the next step, what to choose if you are buying an entry-level mirrorless or compact camera to vlog with.
+The course covers how to use your existing tech, such as your phone or action cam – and, if you are thinking of the next step, what to choose if you are buying an entry-level mirrorless or compact camera to vlog with.

 Why do this course?